wp-plugins/bulk-delete/readme.txt

 *   First version

 == Upgrade Notice ==

+= 5.2 =
+Ability to delete users in batches and a new addon to delete posts based on users

 = 5.1 =
 Added the ability to delete posts and pages from trash